 Herzing College offers a medical office administration diploma that takes no more than a year to complete.
-Training includes a 6-week practicum at a clinic or hospital.
+Training includes a six-week practicum at a clinic or hospital.

 Courses include medical billing, laboratory procedures, appointment booking, health office software, records management, clinical procedures, first aid, and CPR.

 Wondering if MOA training is right for you?

-Click below to explore the program in more detail, and chat live with Admissions Advisor today.
+Click below to explore the program in more detail, and chat live with an admissions advisor today.
 We're here to help!